 So why is measuring brand reputation so important?
 It seems like a lot of bother having to set metrics and get a team on the case when you can just sit back and enjoy the fruits of your marketing labour, right?

 Well, in short, how will you know whether your brand is being perceived positively or negatively without measuring?
-There’s absolutely no point creating excellent work, spending ample budget on campaigns, if you’re not going to track how this work is affecting how the market views your brand.
+There’s absolutely no point creating excellent work, and spending ample budget on campaigns, if you’re not going to track how this work is affecting how the market views your brand.

 Chris Lawson, Content Sales and Marketing Director at GNM, explained in an article on campaignlive.co.uk: